references

 What is the maximum body weight a TROBOLO can be used at?

 In principle, a TROBOLO can also be used with a higher body weight without any problems.
-The tested loads of the various TROBOLO models differ and range between 180 – 220kg for the wooden models and 150kg for the TROBOLO WandaGO.
+The tested load for the TROBOLO WandaGO models is 330.7 lbs.
 You can find the exact details in the respective product description.

 The TROBOLO system is basically designed for year-round operation.
 It is free of hoses or other mechanical parts that could be affected by frost.
 And the accessories, such as the containers, are also designed for use in winter temperatures.

-Unlike our wooden models, the TROBOLO WandaGO is made of 100% weatherproof material and can therefore be used outdoors all year round without hesitation.
+The TROBOLO WandaGO models are made of 100% weatherproof material and can therefore be used outdoors all year round without hesitation.

 No matter which model is used to collect the urine, it will not freeze until well below the freezing point.
-Nevertheless, we recommend emptying the containers more frequently at temperatures below zero degrees.
+Nevertheless, we recommend emptying the containers more frequently at temperatures below 32 degrees Fahrenheit.

 Can a TROBOLO be disassembled for mobile usage?

-If you prefer it even more compact and lighter, the TROBOLO WandaGO is the right choice for your mobile use.
-Although it cannot be dismantled, it is ultra-compact and can still be extended to a regular toilet height thanks to its stacking function.”
+The TROBOLO WandaGO is the right choice for your mobile use.
+Although it cannot be dismantled, it is ultra-compact and can still be extended to a regular toilet height thanks to its stacking function.

 How do you use inlays in TROBOLO composting toilets?